-Prerequisites: ACT English score of 14-17 within the past two years, ACCUPLACER English score of 57-91 and an ACCULACER reading score of 55-84 within the past two years, a COMPASS writing skills score of 31-69 within the past two years, or ENG098 with a grade of "B" or better AND ACT composite score below 18 within the past two years, COMPASS reading score of 62-80 within the past two years, or RDG020 with a grade of "B" or better College Reading and Writing prepares students for college-level reading and writing through review and practice of academic literacy skills.
+Prerequisites: ACT English score of 17 or lower and ACT reading score of 15-17 within past two years, Accuplacer Next Gen Reading score of 232-245 within past two years, or Accuplacer English/Sentence score of 57-91 and an Accuplacer reading score of 50-84 within the past two years, or a COMPASS writing skills score of 31-69 within the past two years and COMPASS reading score of 62-80 within the past two years

+College Reading and Writing prepares students for collegelevel reading and writing through review and practice of academic literacy skills.
 The course connects critical reading and thinking skills to paragraph and essay writing.
-(F,S)
+(F,S, Su)